CMSgov/ab2d-website/_pages/api-documentation.md

 ## Expected workflow
 Jobs are units of work that export and compile Medicare claims data.
-They are broken into 4 phases.
+They are broken into 4 steps.
 These phases are standard regardless of your programming language or platform.
 The AB2D workflow is based on the [Bulk Data Implementation Guide](https://hl7.org/fhir/uv/bulkdata/).

   <table class="usa-table usa-table--stacked usa-table--borderless">
     <thead>